kfgodel/JspeK/README.md

     at ar.com.dgarcia.javaspec.impl.junit.JunitTestTreeAdapter.adaptToJunit(JunitTestTreeAdapter.java:39)
     at ar.com.dgarcia.javaspec.impl.junit.JunitTestTreeAdapter.create(JunitTestTreeAdapter.java:27)
 ```
 The problem is the junit version.
-You need at least version **4.11** that exposes the Description object that is needed for JavaSpec to describe the tests.
+You need at least version **4.11** that exposes the Description object which is needed for JavaSpec to describe the tests.

 ```
-#!xml

 <dependency>
   <groupId>junit</groupId>
   <artifactId>junit</artifactId>